ystein/syne-tune/docs/source/faq.rst

 :class:`~syne_tune.optimizer.baselines.HyperTune`).
 This is a ``kwargs`` dictionary with the following arguments:

-* ``max_num_checkpoints``: Maximum number of trials with checkpoints being retained.
+* ``max_num_checkpoints``: This is mandatory.
+Maximum number of trials with checkpoints being retained.
 Once more than this number of trials with checkpoints are present, checkpoints are removed selectively.
 This number must be significantly larger than the number of workers, since running trials will always write checkpoints.
 Note that the true maximum number of trials with checkpoints may be larger than ``max_num_checkpoints`` temporarily, because trials are only counted once they report a result for the first time.
 * ``max_wallclock_time``: Maximum time in seconds the experiment is run for.
-This is the same as passed to :class:`~syne_tune.StoppingCriterion`.
+This is the same as passed to :class:`~syne_tune.StoppingCriterion`, and if you use an instance of this as ``stop_criterion`` passed to :class:`~syne_tune.Tuner`, the value is taken from there.
 Speculative checkpoint removal can only be used if the stopping criterion includes ``max_wallclock_time``.
 * ``prior_beta_mean``: The method depends on the probability of the event that a trial arriving at a rung ranks better than a random paused trial with checkpoint at this rung.
 These probabilities are estimated for each